asevans48/JWNu/README.md

 # Concept

 Web applications need to guaruntee user permissions.
-While you can do this using NuCypher individualistically, web applications need a way to verify information.
+While you can do this using NuCypher in a way reminiscent of early web applications, web applications need a way to verify information.
 With the advent of React and use of microservices, there needs to be a way to keep this information secure in transit.

 This project aims to bring the Nu Cypher to web development for the Management of Secrets in a JSON Webtoken format.
 This token would ideally follow the [Branca](https://github.com/hako/branca) format and allow users to send information more securely over the Internet.